ashishh-tomar/proShop/README.md

 It is a full-featured shopping cart Porject.
 See it in action at [ https://www.proshopdemo.dev](https://proshop-hje4.onrender.com)

-This is version of the app uses Redux Toolkit./
+This is version of the app uses Redux Toolkit.

 ## Features